 Sexual Misconduct and Other Forms of Power-Based Personal Violence

 Vanderbilt University is committed to the principles of equal opportunity and seeks to establish and maintain a safe and healthy environment for all members of the University community, guests, and visitors.
 The University provides programs, activities, and a campus environment that foster courtesy and respect.
-The University seeks to eliminate and, by this policy, prohibits all forms of sexual misconduct, including sexual harassment and sexual assault, and other forms of power-based personal violence, which includes dating violence, domestic violence, and stalking.
-Under federal law, including Title IX of the Education Amendments of 1972 (“Title IX”), Vanderbilt has a duty to prevent and redress sexual misconduct and power-based personal violence.
-Such conduct is contrary to Vanderbilt’s values, represents socially irresponsible behavior, and will not be tolerated.
-This policy addresses Vanderbilt’s obligations under Title IX, the Violence Against Women Act, and the Violence Against Women Reauthorization Act of 2013.
+The University prohibits and seeks to eliminate all forms of sexual misconduct, including sexual harassment and sexual assault, and other forms of power-based personal violence, which includes dating violence, domestic violence, and stalking.
+Under federal law, including Title IX of the Education Amendments of 1972 (“Title IX”), Vanderbilt has a duty to take steps to prevent and redress sexual misconduct and power-based personal violence.
+Such conduct is contrary to Vanderbilt’s values, represents socially irresponsible behavior, and is not tolerated.
+This policy addresses Vanderbilt’s obligations under Title IX, and the Violence Against Women Reauthorization Act of 2013.

 This policy outlines the procedures that apply to allegations of sexual discrimination, sexual misconduct, sexual harassment, and power-based personal violence involving students.
-It is applicable to all members of the Vanderbilt community with respect to conduct that (1) occurs on campus; (2) occurs in connection with University programs and activities; or (3) otherwise interferes with or limits the ability of a member of the community to participate in or to receive benefits, services, or opportunities from the University’s programs or activities.
+It is applicable to all members of the Vanderbilt community with respect to conduct that (1) occurs on campus; (2) occurs in connection with University programs and activities; or (3) otherwise interferes with or limits the ability of a member of the community to participate in or to receive benefits, services, or opportunities from the University’s programs or activities, regardless of whether the alleged victim is an affiliate of the University.
 The policy sets forth the specific types of conduct that are prohibited, as well as the resources and support services available to those in the Vanderbilt community who have been impacted by sexual misconduct and power-based personal violence.
 Vanderbilt encourages reporting of violations of this policy.
 The University will take prompt and effective action to address allegations of sexual misconduct and power-based personal violence, and will resolve complaints in a timely and fair manner.

 Questions about the policy may be directed to Vanderbilt’s Title IX Coordinator, who oversees compliance with applicable non-discrimination policies, including this policy: